Part I. General Framework for Regulations

 12VAC5-630-70.
 Relationship to the Uniform Statewide Building Code.

-This chapter is independent of and in addition to the requirements of the Uniform Statewide Building Code.
-All persons required to obtain a well permit by this chapter shall furnish a copy of the permit to the local building official, upon request, when making application for a building permit.
-Prior to obtaining an occupancy permit, an applicant shall furnish the local building official with a copy of the inspection statement demonstrating the water supply has been inspected, sampled (when applicable), and approved by the district or local health department.
+This chapter is independent of and in addition to the requirements of the Uniform Statewide Building Code (13VAC5-63).
+Persons required to obtain a well permit by this chapter shall furnish a copy of the permit to the local building official, upon request, when making application for a building permit.
+Prior to obtaining an occupancy permit, an applicant shall furnish the local building official with a copy of the inspection statement demonstrating the water supply has been inspected, sampled and tested (when applicable), and approved by the district or local health department.

 Statutory Authority